fonttools/pyclipper/README.md

 # TODO

-- Fix Cython compilation on Windows
+- Fix Cython compilation on Windows.
+Sources created with Cython on Windows could not be compiled, error: "LINK: error LNK2001: unresolved external symbol initpyx".
+Used MS Visual Studio 9.0 compiler and Cython 0.22 with Python 2.7.6 (x32) on Windows 8.1 x64.
 - Cover all the namespace methods